Gilbert Mair (trader): Trader

 In February 1830 Gilbert Mair purchased 159 ha of land at Te Wahapu Point, some four km south of Kororāreka (nowadays Russell).
 This was the first of a long chain of trading ventures.
 He purchased the land with goods, including six muskets, many casks of gunpowder and hundreds of musket balls and flints.
 Here he built up a flourishing trading station.
 He built his home on an elevated site above the trading station.

 He was "one of the first to exploit the kauri gum industry, he exported gum to the United States and timber and flax to Sydney.

 In that same year of settling at Te Wahapu, the so-called Girls' War broke out in Kororāreka, during which the chief Hengi was killed.
 Eventually the Reverend Henry Williams persuaded the warriors to stop the fighting.
 The Reverend Samuel Marsden had arrived on a visit and over the following weeks he and Henry Williams attempted to negotiate a settlement in which Kororāreka would be ceded by Pōmare II as compensation for Hengi's death, which was accepted by those engaged in the fighting.
 In 1837 Pōmare II fought a three month war with Tītore in the Bay of Islands.
 An underlying cause of the fighting was a dispute as to the boundary line of the Kororāreka block that had been surrendered as a consequence of the death of Hengi some seven years previously in the Girls’ War.

 In 1840 the signing of the Treaty of Waitangi finally brought a period of peace to the country.

 In 1842 Mair sold his business and property at Wahapu.
-In the beginning of the 1840s he had purchased 728 ha at Whangarei.
+In the beginning of the 1840s he had purchased 728 ha at Whangārei.
 The family moved there in 1842, and lived in a house, he called "Deveron".
 From this base, Mair continued "active trading in a number of fields – kauri timber, kauri gum, whaling, as well as general trading and his own farming venture".
 In 1845 the situation again became so difficult when the Flagstaff War began in the Bay of Islands, that Gilbert Mair asked the governor to send a vessel to take all settlers to Auckland.
-Mair "only had three peaceful years in his new home in Whangarei, when he and his family were driven out by hostile natives, going to Auckland for some months, then back to the Bay in 1846, finally returning to Whangarei in 1847".
+Mair "only had three peaceful years in his new home in Whangārei, when he and his family were driven out by hostile natives, going to Auckland for some months, then back to the Bay in 1846, finally returning to Whangārei in 1847".